anupamasharan/o-demethylase_metagenome_search/README.md

 #### 1.2: Creating co-localised reference sequence database

 The CP, MT1 and MT2 sequences obatined in part 1.1 can now be mined for the co-localised operons to create the reference database.
 Use the python script attached (python_header_function.py) and modify as per your header files.
-Sample csv files are attached as reference.
+Sample csv files are attached as reference generated from step 1.1.
+Following extraction of co-localised headers, you can feed them to the <a href = "https://www.ncbi.nlm.nih.gov/sites/batchentrez"> batch enterez tool </a> to obtain all the fasta sequences.

+#### Note : This script only searches for genes/operons that are immediately in the vicinty of each other (positions differ by +/- 1).
+However demethylase enzyme systems not specific to aryl-methyl ethers can have different orientations/organizations as well.
+Read more in this review by Schilhabel et al., 2009.
+[4]("https://jb.asm.org/content/191/2/588").
+The script can be easily modified to accommodate combinations of numerical position based organization (lines 59, 67).

 #### 1.3: Build hidden markov model (using hmmer)